visiontherapy/visiontherapy.github.io/README.md

 - If all letters are not shown within target word count, keep generating words until all letters are accounted for
 - Allowable letter combinations taken from "wordbank".
 - If all letters are not present in the wordbank, script will show an error.

-TODO:
-- put start button in front of first letter.
-- Stop clock when last Z is clicked